cloudfoundry/routing-release/README.md

         ./scripts/generate-bosh-lite-manifest <cf_deployment_manifest> <diego_deployment_manifest>

+  See [the diego-release README](https://github.com/cloudfoundry-incubator/diego-release/blob/develop/README.md) for instructions on generating the required manifest files.

 1. Create and upload cf-routing release, either by using a final release or creating your own development release as described below:

     * Upload the final available release